Lucius Aemilius Paullus Macedonicus: Later career

 The Triumph of Aemilius Paullus by Vernet, ca. 1789.

 The Third Macedonian War broke out in 171, when King Perseus of Macedon defeated a Roman army led by the consul Publius Licinius Crassus in the Battle of Callinicus.
 After two years of indecisive results for either side, Paullus was elected consul again in 168 (with Gaius Licinius Crassus as his colleague).
-As consul, he was appointed by the Senate to deal with the Macedonian war.
+As consul, he was appointed by the Roman Senate to deal with the Macedonian war.
 Shortly afterward, on 22 June, he won the decisive Battle of Pydna.
 Perseus of Macedonia was made prisoner and the Third Macedonian War ended.

 In 167, Paullus received the Senate's instruction to return to Rome after first pillaging Epirus, a kingdom suspected of sympathizing with the Macedonian cause.
 After loading the treasures in the Macedonian royal palace onto Rome-bound ships, he marched his army to Epirus, where contrary to his inclination, he ordered the plunder of seventy towns, resulting in the enslavement of 150,000 people.

 Paullus' return to Rome was glorious.
 With the immense plunder collected in Macedonia and Epirus, he celebrated a spectacular triumph, featuring no less than the captured king of Macedonia himself, and the king's sons, putting an end to the Antigonid dynasty.
 As a gesture of acknowledgement, the Senate awarded him the nickname (agnomen) Macedonicus.
 This was the peak of his career.
 In 164 he was elected censor.
 He fell ill, appeared to recover, but relapsed within three days and died during his term of office in 160.